MOVIES THAT SUCK TOO

 While watching SLEEPWALKERS in my foolish youth, I remember sitting in the theater with the distant hope that one of those damn cats would scratch my OWN eyes out before I had to watch another second of this drivel.

 It's all about an incestuous Mother (Alice Krige: GHOST STORY, STAR TREK: FIRST CONTACT) and son (Brian Krause: CYRUS, PLAN 9 ) who may or may not be aliens or just plain old shapeshifters.
 In any case, they can also make everything from themselves to cars invisible - to humans.
 They can't trick cats though and cats hate them.
-Possibly because they seem to be some kind of cat people.
+Possibly because they seem to be some kind of cat people themselves.
 At least, when they aren't just being goofy demon things.

 With nudity, sex, shapeshifters, violence, cars, and teenyboppers running through the graveyard, this could be a very good movie.